 Add the cereal to a large mixing bowl.

 Melt the butter in a medium heavy-bottomed saucepan over medium heat.

 When the butter has entirely melted and the foam subsides, remove from heat.
 Add the marshmallows.
 Stir the mixture until melted.
 If you need a little extra heat, go ahead and put the pot back on over a low flame until the marshmallows have fully melted.

-Divide the melted chocolate into small bowls (one bowl for each color in your palate) and add food coloring as desired.
-Be sure to use very very small amounts of food coloring.
+Divide the melted chocolate into small bowls (one bowl for each color) and add food coloring as desired.
+Be sure to use very small amounts of food coloring.
 You can always add more for a darker color.

 - These treats can be store sealed in an airtight container for up to a week.